PyPI packages in the package registry

 - python -m twine upload --repository-url ${CI_API_V4_URL}/projects/${CI_PROJECT_ID}/packages/pypi dist/*

-Follow the instructions above for the token type, but use the group URL in place of the project URL:
+• Authenticate to the package registry, but use the group URL instead of the project URL:

 https://gitlab.example.com/api/v4/groups/<group_id>/-/packages/pypi